Maxbrand/blog/content/post/Low budget car rig.md

 ## First test
 I've been working on a short film together with a couple of actors who are producing it independently out of their pockets, so the budget for this film was really low.
-We had a scene that took part in a car and cross-cutting with a scene in a hospital.
+We had a scene that took place in a car, cross-cut with a scene in a hospital.
 I wanted to get the scene shot inside the car to be more dynamic than just sitting in the passenger seat and shooting the driver, but we had no budget for a grip nor any gear to make a "real" car rig.
 So the question was how I could get the camera mounted on the outside of the car shooting towards the driver without any big setup.